Convex-Dev/convex/convex-cli/README.md

 evidence expand family claw crack dawn name salmon resource leg once curious
 ```

-You will be also prompted for three passwords:
+You will be also prompted for passwords including:
 - A BIP39 passphrase.
 This is the passphrase that will be used to generate the private key
-- The key store password.
-This is needed to access all keys in the key store
 - A private key encryption password.
-This protects the new key generated
+This protects the new key by encrypting it in the key store

-After the key pair is successfully generated, you will be able to use it providing you have the key store password and the private key password.
+After the key pair is successfully generated, you will be able to use it providing have the private key password.

 If the key is important to you, you will want to be able to recover it even if you permanently lose access to the key store (e.g. if your laptop is stolen, disk drive corrupted etc.).
 In this case, you SHOULD make sure you securely record the following:
 - The BIP39 mnemonic word list